Mouse Extender is a free software program for Microsoft's Windows operating system that adds program and folder launching options to the mouse.

-This could obviously mean some problems for applications that use the middle-mouse button for other tasks.
+This could obviously lead to problems for applications that use the middle-mouse button for other tasks.
 That's why the developer built in an option to exclude applications from triggering the program launcher.

-Mouse Extender (via Addictive Tips) offers an interesting twist in the program launcher niche.
+Mouse Extender offers an interesting twist in the program launcher niche.
 The only aspect that might need work is the memory usage of the program.
 More than 40 Megabytes of computer memory could turn many users away from the otherwise excellent program launcher.
 The portable software program is available for most versions of the Microsoft Windows operating system.
+It requires the Microsoft .NET Framework.Advertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.